microsoft/everyonecancode/instructions/day1/Application/README.md

 ### Create Storage Account

 Our storage account is the place where we "save" our pictures for our news feed.
 Inside the storage account we use the so called [Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/).
-The Blob Storage can hold a massive amount of files.
-Just like the disk or storage on your computer.
+The Blob Storage can hold a massive amount of files, just like the disk or storage on your computer.
 A cool fun fact is that you can store as many photos on the storage account as you like and you don't have to worry about your storage space.

 > **Azure Resource**: In Azure, the term resource refers to an entity managed by Azure.
 For example, virtual machines, virtual networks,
 > and storage accounts are all referred to as Azure resources.